MrFriendCS/MrFriendCS.github.io/README.md

 ## Software Design and Development

-**Note:** These notes are focused on N5 Computing Science so some terms are used differently .
+**Note:** These notes are focused on N5 Computing Science so some Python terms are used differently.
 Any reference to an `array` will actually use a `list`.

 ### Implementation (computational constructs)